coff33ninja/gemini-fabric-telos-os/telos/DJ.md

 * C3: You help others so much you forget your own quests
 * C4: Brain sometimes says “We ball!” and sometimes says “We nap.”
 * C5: Fear of starting big things because you *know* you’ll actually succeed
+* C6: Scope Creep Supreme: Starting with a simple LED grid and ending up with NFC logging, FTP reports, and monthly emails.
+It’s a strength-turned-trap.

 ---